argonne-lcf/CompPerfWorkshop/03_containers/README.md

 * General Docker documentation can be found here: https://docs.docker.com/
 * Specifics on building docker container recipes using `DockerFile` can be found here: https://docs.docker.com/engine/reference/builder/

+The trickiest parts of building containers for ALCF systems is ensuring proper MPI support and GPU driver compatibility.

 # System Specific Instructions